Top companies receive millions of resumes each year. This means recruiters spend less and less time on each resume.

 A Most Proud Of heading allows you to bridge your achievements and personal interests in one place.
 The most effective way of doing this is describing a milestone in your career that took skill and meant a lot to you.

 When getting hired as a marketing executive, Eric mentions launching StartupCincy as one of his Most Proud Of moments and his journey to working at Disney.

-Not only do these highlight his personal attributes of being driven and his experience with business development, but they also give an insight into his personality.
-With culture fit becoming extremely important (especially for tech companies) checking off three things at once is a great way to reduce down on text on your resume while still having an impact.
+Not only do these highlight his strong will and experience with business development, but they also give an insight into his personality.
+With culture fit becoming extremely important (especially for tech companies) checking off three things at once is a great way to reduce text on your resume while still having an impact.

 You can benefit from a Most Proud Of section by tailoring it to your position too.
 For example, if you’re applying for a sustainable energy firm as a data analyst, you could mention sustainable initiatives you started at a previous job and so on.
 Merge your passions at every opportunity.

 Tip: You can rename your Most Proud Of section as a Career Highlights section if you’re applying to a company that places less emphasis on culture fit.

 More than 80% of recruiters look at volunteering as a positive.
 Recruiters tend to look at those who volunteer as more likely to progress through leadership roles because they take the initiative for the causes they believe in.